 My research addresses the challenges along with human energy use and its environment and climate impacts from the interdisciplinary perspectives of modeling, economics, technology, case studies and policy analysis.
-I'd like to bring the new economic thinking into my research, which to me is about human happiness and earth sustainability, and the reflection of the limits that “conventional” economic thinking in addressing the pressing challenges to achieve these two fundamental goals of the human being.
+I'd like to bring the new thinking and methods into my research, which to me is about human happiness and earth sustainability, and the reflection of the limits that “conventional” thinking in addressing the pressing challenges to achieve these two fundamental goals of the human being.

 The Roadmap to Achieve High Penetration of Renewables and Low Carbon Power Supply in China